 Following death, in matters where a Last Will and Testament exists, The Porro Law Group will assist the family through the Probate process, step by step, as well as in the preparation and filing of the Inheritance Tax Return and ultimate distribution of assets in accordance with the decedent’s wishes as expressed in their Last Will and Testament.
 If no Will exists, and the decedent died “intestate”, The Porro Law Group will assist with the appointment of an Administrator for the Estate, as well as the Inheritance Tax Return Filing and ultimate distribution of the Estate.

 While it is important to discuss your desires for burial with family and friends, unless a “Funeral Agent” is appointed, there is absolutely no way to guarantee that the burial requests you desire will be followed.
 For example, if you wish to be cremated, the only way to insure that your directives are followed is through the appointment of a Funeral Agent.
-Absent such, all family members must “sign off” before a Funeral Home can proceed with the cremation.
+Absent such, the required family members must all sign off before a Funeral Home can proceed with the cremation.
 Where disputes arise, it is necessary to seek immediate court intervention which serves to escalate funeral costs and unfortunately places family members in an adversarial position during an already emotional time.

 What documents do I need to ensure that my wishes will be carried out if I become ill or if I am deceased?